JohnCoene/waiter/docs/butler.md

 The butler is ideal when you cannot assess loading time, the butler is technically infinite.

+> [!DANGER]
+> The butler has been deprecated you can replicate an infinite loading bar with the waitress.

 ## How to

 1. Place `use_butler` anywhere in your UI.